 The persons affected by the act were of two classes, the electors and the elected-the governed and the governors.
-The qualifications as well as the rights of each were fixed and The qualifications as well as the rights of each were fixed and determined.
+The qualifications as well as the rights of each were fixed and determined.
 A mode of registering voters was adopted; and whenever a voter tendered himself, the only question that could be raised was the one of identity.
 The persons elected were termed councillors, and, as regards each locality for which elected, were created a corporation, under the name of the "mayor, aldermen and burgesses" of the borough as the case might be.
 The corporation, which was undying, was made to act through its council or body of councillors, which changed each year.
-Provision was made that one-third of each council should go out of office yearly, and by this procedure the council was yearly changed, though the corporation was always the same.
+Provision was made that one-third of each council should go out of office yearly, and by this procedure the council was yearly changed; though the corporation was always the same.
 In the event of a vacancy within the year, and before the day of general election, it was provided that the electors should, on a day to be fixed by the mayor of the borough, meet and elect, from among the number of persons qualified to be chosen, a person to supply the vacancy.